-Office of Public School Construction

-707 Third Street

-West Sacramento, CA 95605
+Office of Public School Construction 707 Third Street West Sacramento, CA 95605

-www.dgs.ca.gov/opsc
+916.376.1771 www.dgs.ca.gov/opsc

-There are two types of Facility Hardship projects: replacement and repair

-Which type is your project?
+There are two types of Facility Hardship projects: replacement and repair Which type is your project?

-REPLACEMENT Cost to mitigate the health and safety threat is greater than

-50 percent of the cost of replacement\.
+REPLACEMENT Cost to mitigate the health and safety threat is greater than 50 percent of the cost of replacement.

-REHABILITATION Cost to mitigate the health and safety threat is

-50 percent or less of the cost of replacement\.
+REHABILITATION Cost to mitigate the health and safety threat is 50 percent or less of the cost of replacement.

-\Based on the Current Replacement Cost, as defined in School Facility Program (SFP) Regulation Section 1859.2 and outlined in SFP Regulation Section 1859.82.1
+Based on the Current Replacement Cost, as defined in School Facility Program (SFP) Regulation Section 1859.2.